✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Pattern 1: Shadow Recovery Mode

 Run the error workflow against real errors but don't execute the recovery actions.
 Instead, log what would have happened and compare to human decisions.
+The Code node checks if shadow mode is enabled via environment variable, logs the would-be action and patch to a metrics endpoint, and always escalates to human review in shadow mode.

 Pattern 2: Synthetic Error Injection

 Create a test workflow that intentionally triggers specific error types to validate the recovery path.
 Run this in a staging environment before deploying error handling changes.
+The test workflow defines test cases for rate limits (429), validation errors (422), and timeouts (ECONNRESET), then triggers the error workflow with synthetic flags for each case.

 Pattern 3: Feature Flags for Recovery Actions